 I’ve worked in a pediatric research lab for three years and volunteer in the summers in a camp for seriously ill children, but I’ve never worked in a hospital.
 Is this OK?

-Not necessarily.
-However, in our experience highly competitive schools value research as a sign of intellectual curiosity.
-Of course, if you are interested in M.D./Ph.D. programs or in a medical school that stresses research, or if you are interested in going into academic medicine (being on the faculty of a medical school), then research experience at Duke (or at other schools in the summers) will be very important.
+Research is viewed as a sign of intellectual curiosity, an ability to solve problems, and to assess and evaluate results competently.
+Research activities can help you demonstrate many of the core competencies that admissions committees look for.
+If you are interested in M.D./Ph.D. programs or in a medical school that stresses research, or if you are interested in going into academic medicine (being on the faculty of a medical school), then research experience at Duke (or at other schools in the summers) will be very important.

 Research can demonstrate independence, motivation, stamina and skills in the lab, as well as clear and logical thought and deductive reasoning.
 It is an excellent way to find out how research discoveries make their way from the bench to the bedside.
 But you should engage in research only if you find it appealing.
 Doing things that “look good” may backfire.
 If you’re not really interested in research, you may not be very engaged in your lab, and it will take time away from things that you really enjoy doing.
 And if you are asked about your research during a medical school interview and you are only able to give a half-hearted, blah response (because you were only doing it to be able to list "research" on your application), then it will be to your disadvantage.